-The replication clusters for a namespace can be changed at any time, with no disruption to ongoing traffic.
+The replication clusters for a namespace can be changed at any time, without disruption to ongoing traffic.
 Replication channels are immediately set up or stopped in all clusters as soon as the configuration changes.

 Use topics with geo-replication

-Once you've created a global namespace, any topics that producers or consumers create within that namespace will be global.
+Once you've created a geo-replication namespace, any topics that producers or consumers create within that namespace will be replicated across clusters.
 Typically, each application uses the

 serviceUrl for the local cluster.

 By default, messages are replicated to all clusters configured for the namespace.
-You can restrict replication selectively by specifying a replication list for a message.
-That message will then be replicated only to the subset in the replication list.
+You can restrict replication selectively by specifying a replication list for a message, and then that message will be replicated only to the subset in the replication list.

 List<String> restrictReplicationTo = Arrays.asList( "us-west", "us-east" ); Producer producer = client.newProducer() .topic("some-topic") .create(); producer.newMessage() .value("my-payload".getBytes()) .setReplicationClusters(restrictReplicationTo) .send();

 bin/pulsar-admin persistent stats persistent://my-tenant/my-namespace/my-topic

 Each cluster reports its own local stats, including the incoming and outgoing replication rates and backlogs.

 Delete a geo-replication topic

-Given that global topics exist in multiple regions, it's not possible to directly delete a global topic.
+Given that geo-replication topics exist in multiple regions, it's not possible to directly delete a geo-replication topic.
 Instead, you should rely on automatic topic garbage collection.